 Fig. 4.
 Performance of drug target prediction.
 The candidate genes are represented by a shaded rectangle, where the top 10% are shaded cyan.
 Every overlaid bar stands for a single gene in a collection of known or potential drug targets.
 Traces above/below the bar represent relative enrichment.
 (A) The barcode plot was generated by running our method on each AML patient independently and aggregating the results.
 (B) The barcode plot was generated by running a similar single pipeline on the consensus patient.

 We used the method to predict the sensitivity of the largest sub-group of AML patients – carriers of the FLT3 mutation – to known inhibitors.
+Even though the original goal of the framework is to predict novel drug targets, we hypothesized that we can use same method to prioritize known drug targets in respect to the sensitivity in a specific group of patients.
 The following inhibitors were experimentally examined as potential drug targets and their influence on FLT3 mutated cell lines was carefully documented.
 Jin et al. [30] tested PI3K inhibitor and found FLT3 mutated cell lines to be poorly responsive to it.
 Nishioka et. al [31] showed that the MEK inhibitor caused those cell lines to respond moderately by leading to decreased abnormal proliferation, nearly resembling a healthy cell phenotype, yet showing unchanged abnormal levels of apoptosis.
 Keeton et al. [32] demonstrated how PIM inhibitor caused FLT3 mutated cell lines to respond with high sensitivity, which led to development of the PIM inhibiting drug AZD1208.
 Our method shows in-silico sensitivity to PIM knockout, intermediate sensitivity to MEK knockout, and lesser sensitivity to PI3K knockout (Figure 5).
 These results corroborate the findings of [30]–[32].

 Fig 5.
 Sensitivity of FLT3 mutated cell lines, as predicted by B2H scores, corroborating the findings of [30]–[32] in-vitro experiments